Sallis-GH/Sallis-GH/README.md

 **`Digital Craftsman`**

-I'm a Junior Full-Stack Developer, trying to succeed in a world of 1's and 0's.
+<p align="left"> I'm a Junior Full-Stack Developer, trying to succeed in a world of 1's and 0's. </p>

 <p align="right">
       <a href="https://github.com/Sallis-GH?tab=followers">